piyushPathak309/Sparks_Foundation_Internship_Tasks/README.md

 # Sparks_Foundation_Internship_Tasks

-# Exploratory Data Analysis of Reatail & Sales
+# Task 03 : Exploratory Data Analysis of Retail & Sales

 # About Task :
 ### The Business Manager wanted to find his weak Areas & Zone where he should work to make more Profit & Sales By Analyzing dataset and Creating Dashboard.